juliocezar96/Recriando-Interface-Instagram/README.md

 # Recriando-Interface-Instagram
-Entrega do projeto "Recriando a página do Instagram" com HTML5 &amp; CSS.
+Entrega do projeto "Recriando a página do Instagram" com HTML5 e CSS.